Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/properties.rst

       This points up the Z-Axis.
       The height is taken from the z-axis, while the radius is the larger of the x/y-axes.
 Mesh based shapes
-   these are calculated based on the geometry of the object so they are a better representation of the object.
+   These are calculated based on the geometry of the object so they are a better representation of the object.
    The center of gravity for these shapes is the object origin.

    Convex Hull